Back pay for unpaid wages and overtime: Who qualifies?

 California overtime rules also include “double time” where employers are required to pay double the regular rate of pay for all hours worked over 12 hours in a day and all hours worked over eight hours on the seventh consecutive day of work.

-The rate of pay used to calculate overtime and double time is not always the same as an hourly wage.
+The pay rate used to calculate overtime and double time is not always the same as an hourly wage.
 If hourly workers are paid shift differentials or non-hourly compensation such as bonuses, this must be considered when calculating overtime or double time.
 Salary wages and commission wages must also be carefully considered when calculating the overtime rate of pay.

 California labor laws: rest and meal breaks